Establishing a “Just the Basics” Whole Foods Pantry

 Whether your goal is to eat healthier or just to save money, establishing a “Just the Basics” whole food pantry is totally the way to go.

 A “Just the basics” pantry is when you make a shift towards buying basic pantry staple items (for example beans and rice and spices)-usually in bulk- and use these as the basis of your meals, leaving your routine shopping to be for perishable fresh foods like fruits and vegetables.
 Sometimes this is called a minimalist pantry, or whole foods pantry, but the concept is the same.
 It is figuring out what you eat the most, stocking up on those items, and enjoying life without suffering from “we have nothing to eat” syndrome.

-As I have said before, we are on a journey to eat healthier here, which has included eating less meat, sugar and processed foods.
+As you probably know, we are on a journey to eat healthier here, which has included eating less meat, sugar and processed foods.
 It became clear very quickly which items qualify as “basics” that we use over and over.
-As people who like cooking and recipes to be as fuss-free as possible, we started to load up on those items in the most frugal way possible, and have been creating meal plans and multipurpose flexible recipes that can use them up easily.
+As people who want their lives to be as fuss free as possible, we started to load up on those items in the most frugal way possible, and have been creating meal plans and multipurpose flexible recipes that can use them up easily.

 Reasons to Establish a “Just the Basics” Whole Foods Pantry

 Eating healthier has become an established part of our lifestyle by this point, so I am not going to list having healthy options on hand as a factor, although this is ABSOLUTELY a factor.
 My motivations mainly arise from the following three factors: